Modi, Mamata clash in battleground Bengal; one cries betrayal, other says he's liar | Politics

 Modi said the TMC and the Left-Congress alliance are on one side and the people of Bengal on the other. ''The vote bank politics that Congress started after Independence, the Left and the TMC took forward.''
 Attacking the Left for forming an alliance with the Congress, Modi said, ''They (the Left) used to once raise a slogan--Congress-er kalo haath bhenge dao, guriye dao (Break the black hand of Congress).
 But that black hand has become white now and the Left has tied up with the grand old party.''
 Accusing Banerjee of ''destroying democracy'' in the state, Modi said corruption flourished during the TMC rule.

 ''We all prayed for your safety.
 Thankfully, you did not fall down or get hurt.
-But now when your scooty, instead of going to Bhawanipore, has turned towards Nandigram and it decides to flip, what can we do?''
+But now when your scooty, instead of going to Bhawanipore, has turned towards Nandigram, and if it decides to flip, what can we do?''
 Modi said as he had a hearty laugh.

 ''Lotus is about to bloom in Bengal because of the 'kichad' (muck) created by you, Didi,'' he said, attacking the TMC boss over alleged ''communally divisive'' politics.